Ulmus glabra: Subspecies

-Much overlap is seen between populations with these characters, and the distinction may owe to environmental influence, rather than genetic variation; the subspecies are not accepted by Flora Europaea.
+Much overlap is seen between populations with these characters, and the distinction may owe to environmental influence, rather than genetic variation; the subspecies are not accepted by either Flora Europaea or Plants of the World Online.

 Description

 The type sometimes reaches heights of 40 m, typically with a broad crown where open-grown, supported by a short bole up to 2 m diameter at breast height (DBH).
 Normally, root suckers are not seen; natural reproduction is by seed alone.
 The tree is notable for its very tough, supple young shoots, which are always without the corky ridges or 'wings' characteristic of many elms.
 The alternate leaves are deciduous, 6–17 cm long by 3–12 cm broad, usually obovate with an asymmetric base, the lobe often completely covering the short (<5 mm) petiole; the upper surface is rough.
 Leaves on juvenile or shade-grown shoots sometimes have three or more lobes near the apex.
 The perfect hermaphrodite flowers appear before the leaves in early spring, produced in clusters of 10–20; they are 4 mm across on 10 mm long stems, and being wind-pollinated, are apetalous.
 The fruit is a winged samara 20 mm long and 15 mm broad, with a single, round, 6 mm seed in the centre, maturing in late spring.
+The roots can be of extraordinary length: one at Auchencraig, Larg, Ayershire, Scotland has roots which have been traced for a length of 110 metres from the trunk.